j3rrywan9/scala-study/doc/sbt.md

 ### Packaging your project

+But there's a transformation that must happen between raw output of the compiler and the web server before you can deploy your software.
+This is known as *packaging*.

-The default sbt build is oriented around open source JVM libraries.
+The default sbt build is oriented around *open source JVM libraries*.
 This means that, by default, sbt will package your project as reusable jar files that can be published to Ivy or Maven repositories and consumed by others.
 Publishing to Ivy or Maven requires a few things:
 * A jar file containing the library to share